rudman-dmitry/Voice-Face-matching/README.md

 ## Overview

-This project develops a system that matches voice embeddings with corresponding face embeddings.
-It leverages a neural network model to determine the likelihood of a voice matching one of two faces.
+This project develops a system to match voice embeddings with corresponding face embeddings using two different models:

+1. **Voice-Face-Triplet-Classifier (VFTC)**: This model implements the static approach described in the paper ["Seeing Voices and Hearing Faces"](https://arxiv.org/pdf/1804.00326).
+It uses triplet loss to train the network to distinguish between matching and non-matching voice-face pairs.

+2. **CLIP Adaptation for Voice-Face Matching**: This model adapts the Contrastive Language-Image Pre-Training (CLIP) framework for the voice-face matching task, leveraging its robust multimodal capabilities.
+The approach is based on techniques described in the paper ["Learning Transferable Visual Models From Natural Language Supervision"](https://doi.org/10.48550/arXiv.2103.00020).

 ## Setup